folio-org/docs/content/en/docs/Users/_index.md

 -   If **Hold Shelf** is selected as the **Fulfillment preference**, select the **Default pickup service point.** All user records have at least one service point assigned to indicate the location for checking out or picking up requested items.
 Service points are configured by your library in the Settings app.
 See [Settings \> Tenant \> Service points](#../settings/settings_tenant/settings_tenant/#settings--tenant--service-points) for more information.
 -   **Department name.** Name of the user's department, if applicable.
 To associate the user with a department, click **Add Department** and select the department from the drop-down list.
 This action is repeatable, and departments can be deleted by clicking the **trash can icon**.
 The **Add Department** button appears only if **Departments** are configured in the Settings app.
 See [Settings \> Users \> Departments](../settings/settings_users/settings_users/#settings--users--departments) for more information.
 -   **Username.** The name library staff use to log into FOLIO.
 Note: Patrons don't have a username because they don't need to log into FOLIO.
+-   **Password.** Users can be sent a reset password link via email.
+This link expires after 24 hours.
+The password must meet the following default validation rules:
+	- Contain a minimum of 8 characters.
+	- Contain both uppercase and lowercase letters.
+	- Contain at least 1 numeric character.
+	- Contain at least 1 special character.
+	- Does not contain the username.
+	- Does not contain a keyboard sequence.
+	- Does not contain the same character.
+	- Does not contain whitespace.
+	- Does not contain two consecutive whitespaces.
+Note: The institution may decide to apply different password validation rules for their users.

 ### Contact information